By Amanda Morin

 Dyslexia is the most recognized learning issue.
-Roughly one in five children show symptoms of this brain-based condition.
 It’s sometimes referred to as a “reading disability,” but it can affect more than reading skills.
 Dyslexia can make writing, spelling, speaking and even socializing difficult.

 The good news is that dyslexia is well researched.
 If your child shows signs of dyslexia, there are many ways to help at home and school.